-I do recommend this film, however it's not really a kids movie.
-They may get bored at times due to its more adult theme and slow pacing, and they may get lost in the plot -- and may not pick up on some of the important, easy-to-miss bits of information thrown in there to aid the story.
+I do recommend this film, however, again, it's not really structured as a family movie.
+The young ones may get bored at times due to its more adult themes and slow pacing, and they may get lost in the plot -- and may not pick up on some of the important, easy-to-miss bits of information thrown in there to aid the story.
 If you're not a Jim Carrey fan, that's OK, this role may be different enough for you.
-And if you are a fan, have no fear -- it may be a cleaner, more serious Jim, but still funny.- John DiBiase (reviewed: 6/7/98)
+And if you are a fan, have no fear -- it may be a cleaner, more serious Jim, but it just goes to show there's more to the man than just silly, physical comedy.- John DiBiase (reviewed: 6/7/98; reworked 7/2/23)

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
 Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.